 White Cliffs Countryside Partnership

-The White Cliffs Countryside Partnership was created to help conserve and enhance the special coast and countryside of Dover and Shepway districts, and make it accessible to all.
-See wildlife, go walking, enjoy cycling, take part in special activities for children (the Green Gang) or join with local people helping care for the local environment.
+The White Cliffs Countryside Partnership was created to help conserve, enhance and celebrate the special coast and countryside of Dover and Folkestone & Hythe districts.
+The sites that are managed include rare wildlife, walking routes, cycling trials and stretch all the way from Sandwich to Romney Marsh and Dungeness.
+You can take part in education activities for children (the Green Gang) or join a conservation task to help care for these special local places.

 The Kent Downs Area of Outstanding Natural Beauty (AONB) stretches from the white cliffs at Dover and Folkestone all the way to the Surrey border.